-The post-master's (MSN-RN) option requires satisfactory completion of the APN coursework designated with an asterisk (\).
+The post-master's (MSN-RN) option requires satisfactory completion of the APN coursework designated with an asterisk ().
 The post-master's (MSN-NP) option requires satisfactory completion of the role specialization coursework designated by a pound sign (#).
-The distribution of didactic and clinic hours is indicated in parentheses following total course credits.
+The distribution of didactic and clinic hours is indicated in parentheses following total course credits in the course listing at the back of this bulletin.
 The ratio of credit to contact hours for the FNP clinical courses is 1:4.5.
 The ratio of credit to contact hours for the GNP and PMHNP clinical courses is 1:3.
 The M.S.N. degree requires satisfactory completion of the following courses: